Alexey Botvinov: Career

 In November 2008, in Saint Petersburg, Botvinov, together with art historian, educator, violinist, and Nobel Concert expert Mikhail Kazinik, continued work on the largest publicistic television project in Russian history, Free Flight, at Igor Shadkhan's television studio.
 The 56 films of this series were broadcast on the channels TV Center and TVCI, covering hundreds of musical works composed over the past three centuries.
-In November 2008, on the Russian radio station Orpheus, Botvinov and Kazinik began a joint program series titled Ad Libitum, or In Free Flight, where they analyzed music from various eras and styles in a 30-minute non-stop dialogue format each week.
+In November 2008, on the Russian radio station Orpheus, Botvinov and Kazinik began a joint program series titled Ad Libitum, or in Free Flight, where they analyzed music from various eras and styles in a 30-minute non-stop dialogue format each week.

 From August 2009 to May 2010, Botvinov served on a voluntary basis as the artistic director of the Odesa National Academic Theater of Opera and Ballet.
 During this period, the theater hosted two premieres that became notable cultural events in Ukraine: the ballet "Nureyev Forever" and the opera "Turandot."

 A groundbreaking project for the classical music world, "Goldberg.
 Reloaded," combines the pinnacle of European music—Bach's Goldberg Variations—with oriental rhythms by renowned Turkish percussionist Burhan Öçal, rooted in ancient Sufi traditions.
 The European premiere of "Reloaded" was a great success at the Svetlanovsky Hall of the Moscow International House of Music on September 19, 2011.
 Subsequent performances took place in Paris, Zurich, Basel, the Montreux Jazz Festival, the opening of the Istanbul International Film Festival, the National Philharmonic of Ukraine in Kyiv, the Odesa Regional Philharmonic, and the Akkerman Fortress.

 The theatrical-musical project "Letter Writer.
 Elegy," created in 2011 based on Mikhail Shishkin's novel Letter Writer, marked Botvinov's directorial debut.
 He also authored the play and handled the set design.
 The project caused a sensation in Moscow and Saint Petersburg, and was performed multiple times with great success on the Odesa stage.
 In December 2012, the German-language version of the play premiered in Zurich with great success.

 Botvinov is the creator, artistic director, and main organizer of the International Music Festival "Odessa Classics," held annually in early June since 2015 in Odessa.
 In 2018, in honor of his first piano teacher, he founded the annual All-Ukrainian Young Pianists Competition named after Serafima Mogilevskaya.

-In 2021-2023, together with Daniel Hope, he released the CDs "SCHNITTKE Works for Violin and Piano", «MUSIC FOR UKRAINE», «VALENTIN SILVESTROV» and «MUSIC FOR A NEW CENTURY» on the Deutsche Grammophon label.
+From 2021t o 2023, together with Daniel Hope, he released the CDs "SCHNITTKE Works for Violin and Piano", «MUSIC FOR UKRAINE», «VALENTIN SILVESTROV» and «MUSIC FOR A NEW CENTURY» on the Deutsche Grammophon label.

-In January–February 2022, Alexey Botvinov participated in the International Music Festival "MustonenFest," scheduled to take place in Tallinn, Estonia.
+From January to February 2022, Alexey Botvinov participated in the International Music Festival "MustonenFest," scheduled to take place in Tallinn, Estonia.
 The festival began on January 27, with the Odesa native's concert scheduled for February 2, 2022.